 - Theatrical production company against the author of an Off-Broadway production to recover advanced royalties, expenditures, and licensing rights stemming from breaches of contract and tortious interference.

-- Age Group in a multi-million dollar lawsuit against Martha Stewart Living Omnimedia for breaches of contract stemming from Martha Stewart Living’s attempt to interfere with Age Group’s ability to fully exploit its bargained-for exclusive license to use the Martha Stewart brand on pet products.
+- Age Group in a multi-million dollar lawsuit against Martha Stewart Living Omnimedia for breaches of contract stemming from Martha Stewart Living’s interference with Age Group’s ability to fully exploit its bargained-for exclusive license to use the Martha Stewart brand on pet products.
+After successfully defeating motions to dismiss and for summary judgment, as well as subsequent appeals, the matter was resolved on the eve of trial.

 - The successful Third Circuit appeal dismissing breach of fiduciary duty verdicts against certain officers and directors of the historic Lemington Home in Pittsburgh, Pennsylvania.